 When designs were being considered for the new Australian silver coinage during the first decade of the twentieth century, this pattern florin was put forward.

-In 1926 the idea of issuing a crown with peace as a theme was mentioned in a speech delivered in the House of Commons.
+In 1926 the idea of issuing a crown with peace as a theme was mentioned in the House of Commons.

 The rendering of the rose on this exceedingly rare pattern florin was modelled by Humphrey Paget.